docploy/site/docploy/docs/getting-started/quick-start.md

 description: How to publish new pages
 ---

-You will be able to publish your first document after following the instructions on this page.
+You will learn how to publish new pages after following the instructions on this page.

 ## Add your first page